Why live on campus?

 Living on campus at SEMO is an essential part of your college experience.
 In fact, students that live on campus tend to be more involved and are more likely to return the following year.
 That’s why full-time Southeast students are required to live on campus for their first four semesters.
 Find out more about Residency Requirements and if you may be exempt.
 Students requesting an exemption to the on-campus policy should complete a Student Residency Release Application.

 Applying for housing at SEMO is easy and can be completed entirely online once you’ve been admitted.
 Choose between traditional community-style housing and ever-popular suite-style housing.
 Rooms are available in single, double, or a limited number of triple occupancy.
+The sooner you submit your housing contract and deposit, the sooner you will be able to select your room.
+However, if your contract and deposit are submitted later than April 30, your room assignment will be made by Residence Life staff.
+Visit the Room Selection page to learn more about the process including deadlines, selection dates, and a step-by-step video on how to pick your room.

 International Education and Services will be your primary contact for all important information regarding your admission and arrival at SEMO.
 You are strongly encouraged to complete the housing contract prior to your arrival to ensure an assignment can be made.